 Parents are the single most powerful influence in their children’s long-term financial lives.

 With such influence, it seems logical parents would jump at the opportunity to teach solid life lessons about good money management.
 However, this isn’t always the case.
-What keeps parents from opening up the lines of financial communication?
-How can they begin to teach those important lessons, such as how to save and invest?

 Many families grew up not talking about money, treating the subject as a very private affair, following the behaviors of their grandparents and parents.
-It may be uncomfortable for many people to bring up money, because they were never taught how to talk about it themselves.
+It may be uncomfortable for many people to bring up money because they were never taught how to talk about it themselves.

 Open and truthful conversations

 While speaking openly about money is not always easy for parents, the truth is parents are teaching their children about money every day.
-Are they aware of the lessons they’re teaching?

 Here are some tips on how to get started: